aoddy10/MSE800-assessment-2/API Documentation.md

 ### **Description:**

-Logs in a user and returns an authentication token.
+Logs in a user and returns an authentication token along with user details.

 ### **Request Body:**